Vv-Naveen-varma/Classification-using-linear-regression/README.md

-# Classification with Linear regression model using neural networks
+# Linear Binary Classification model using Neural Networks

 ### Have a look at the concepts of neural networks at [medium](https://naveen-varma.medium.com/linear-classification-model-using-neural-networks-basics-of-deep-neural-networks-2f37fa8f07bb)